Table of Contents[Hide][Show]

 Pollinator Garden Flowers

-Here are some flowers bees, butterflies, and other pollinators rely on.
+Here are some flowers that bees, butterflies, and other pollinators rely on.
 Not every plant will grow in every area.
 Be sure to check which growing conditions a plant prefers before planting.

 - Columbine – blooms mid spring to early summer